 Standardizes the process.
-The ForgeRock Cloud Deployment Team’s mission is to standardize a process for deploying ForgeRock Identity Platform natively in the cloud.
+The ForgeOps Team’s mission is to standardize a process for deploying the ForgeRock Identity Platform natively in the cloud.
 The Team is made up of technical consultants and cloud software developers.
 We’ve had numerous interactions with ForgeRock customers, and discussed common deployment issues.
 Based on our interactions, we standardized on Kubernetes as the cloud platform, and we developed the CDM artifacts to make deployment of the platform easier in the cloud.

 Simplifies baseline deployment.
-We then developed artifacts—Dockerfiles, Kustomize bases and overlays, Skaffold workflows, and shell scripts—to simplify the deployment process.
+We then developed artifacts—Dockerfiles, Kustomize bases and overlays, and utility programs—to simplify the deployment process.
 We deployed small-sized, medium-sized, and large-sized production-quality Kubernetes clusters, and kept them up and running 24x7.
 We conducted continuous integration and continuous deployment as we added new capabilities and fixed problems in the system.
 We maintained, benchmarked, and tuned the system for optimized performance.
 Most importantly, we documented the process so you could replicate it.

 Eliminates guesswork.
 If you use our CDM artifacts and follow the instructions in this documentation without deviation, you can successfully deploy the ForgeRock Identity Platform in the cloud.
 The CDM takes the guesswork out of setting up a cloud environment.
 It bypasses the deploy-test-integrate-test-repeat cycle many customers struggle through when spinning up the ForgeRock Identity Platform in the cloud for the first time.